 Blind-mate connectors make it easy to install this module.
-The connector on the back of the module mates with a connector inside the chassis.
+The connector on the back of the module mates with a connector on the inside of the chassis.
 The 110-pin connector provides the following:

+- RF signal input connection

 - Electrical power input connection

-- Alarm communications connection
+- Alarm communications

 - Status-monitoring communications

 - Communications and control connections